epiccastle/bbssh/docs/00-overview.md

       :out))
 ```

 Then execute the file with babashka.
 You will be prompted for your ssh password.
-Enter it and press enter:
+Enter it and press return:

 ```bash-shell
 $ bb test_bbssh.clj